 Asheville, Nov.
-20.-John O. Grimes a well-known young man of this city, employed as bookkeeper in the nursery department more, commited suicide this morning between 10 and 11 o'cleck by taking poison and then plunging into the river.
+20 .- John O. Grimes a well-known young man of this city, employed as bookkeeper in the nursery department of the Vanderbilt estate, at Biltmore, commited suicide this morning between 10 and 11 o'cleck by taking poison and then plunging into the river.
 It is said that a love affair is responsible.